-- 1. Energy Resource Interconnection Service types per section 3.2 of the GIP. - 2.
-50 MW wind with 25 Gamesa G97-2.0 MW Wind Turbines. - 3.
+- 1. Network Resource Interconnection Service and Energy Resource Interconnection Service types per section 3.2 of the GIP. - 2.
+6.3 MW wind generation with 3 Suzlon S97-2.1 MW Wind Turbines. - 3.
 The generation technology used must meet NSPI requirement for reactive power capability of 0.95 capacitive to 0.95 inductive at the HV terminals of the IC Substation Step Up transformer.
 It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the generator terminals during and following system disturbances as determined in the subsequent System Impact Study. - 4.
-The IC indicated that the generation interconnection point is on the line L-6513, approximately 24 km from 74N-Springhill substation.
-In order to connect to the line L-6513 a three breaker ring bus substation will be required. - 5.
+The IC indicated that the generation interconnection point is the NSPI side of the IC's HV switch 92N-661 (the same POI as of IR#45). - 5.
 Preliminary data was provided by the IC for the generator step-up and IC substation step-up transformers.
-Modeling was conducted with a 138kV-34.5kV 55/73 MVA Interconnection Facility transformer with a positive sequence impedance of 12% and an assumed X/R ratio of 45.
-The IC indicated that this Interconnection Facility step-up transformer has a grounded wye-delta winding configuration with +10% to -5% off-load tap changer.
-It should be noted that, with overhead collector circuits, NSPI prefers a grounded-wye grounded-wye transformer with a delta tertiary winding for all wind farm interconnections.
-The impedance of generator step-up transformers is indicated to be 11.6% on 1.73 MVA. - 6.
-The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below.
+A new Interconnection Facility transformer was proposed to replace the existing 138kV-34.5kV 21/28/35 MVA transformer at 92N substation.
+This new transformer was modeled as 138kV-34.5kV 27/38/45 MVA with a positive sequence impedance of 7.5% and an X/R ratio of 25.
+The IC indicated that this transformer has a wye-delta-wye winding configuration with a LTC of +/-10% in 1% steps.
+The impedance of generator step-up transformers is assumed to be 6% on 2.5 MVA.

+6. The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below.